My Personal Branding Page

 An artform defined by people must adapt along with the people it works for.
 Although people are accessing more screen-time than face-time, news and journalism organizations have adapted as people-driven organizations.
 They are giving users the easiest access to news they’ve ever had.
 This way, people are getting the news even without subscribing to the newspaper.
 Multimedia journalism is quickly becoming the most important tool within the entire stratosphere that is journalism.

 As a multimedia journalist, I have adapted alongside our technological society and have assisted in making multimedia journalism the most important asset in people-driven organizations.
 By using multimedia journalism, I am able to tap into the interactive world around me and observe how it operates.
 The internet and social media dominate peoples everyday lives; so, how can I work with that?
 Well, the answer is simple: by giving the people exactly what they want.
 A great story that has great visuals and great meaning that can go mobile or viral and be seen by more people than it would ever have in print.

-I’ve covered events ranging from small-town courtrooms to Minor League baseball games.
+I’ve worked as a PR specialist during a global pandemic.
+I’ve covered events ranging from small-town courtrooms to Major League Baseball games.
 I’ve ran professional and verified social media accounts.
 I’ve shot images and video to weave a visual element into my storytelling.
 I’ve met and interviewed hundreds of sources and have even negotiated with difficult sources to gain necessary information.
 Although sports have been my focal point so far, I thrive in any and all aspects of newsroom life.
 As an editor, I’ve added new skills to my repertoire and have become more persistent and resourceful in putting together web and print articles.